 ECO 112 - Principles of Macroeconomics

 BUS 301 - Business Law

 MIS 379 - Quantitative Methods for Business and Economics

 ACC 322 - Accounting Theory and Practice I

 ACC 323 - Accounting Theory and Practice II

 ACC 324 - Managerial Cost Accounting

 ACC 326 - Tax Accounting

 ACC 423 - Auditing

 ACC 425 - Advanced Accounting

 Graduation Skills

 Graduation skills in Critical Thinking (CT), Quantitative Reasoning (QR), Speaking (S), and Writing (W) are embedded throughout the offered courses and are met by completing the major.

 Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.

 Note: All business majors are encouraged to take KEY 490 - Vocation and the Meaning of Success to fulfill the Augsburg Core Curriculum Senior Keystone requirement.

 Joint Bachelor of Arts in Accounting and Master of Arts in Leadership

 A BA in Accounting and an MA in Leadership (MAL) can be earned in this five-year program designed for students who wish to qualify for CPA certification and obtain a Master's degree.
 By the end of the fifth year and successful completion of all requirements, the student receives both a BA in Accounting and an MA in Leadership and will have fulfilled the 150-hour requirement to qualify for the CPA certification.
-The MAL program offers a large number of courses on the evening schedule.
 Refer to the Graduate Studies Catalog for a complete list of courses.

 It is recommended that students meet with an Accounting advisor to create an effective plan for successful completion of the five-year program.

-Requirements:

-- 1. Students must apply for admission to the MAL program at the end of their junior year.
-The application process includes submission of a completed application form, three letters of recommendation (two from professors and one from an employer), a personal statement, an example of writing in an academic paper, a GPA of at least 3.30, and an interview with a three-person panel from the MAL program. - 2.
-Students must also have faculty endorsement from the Accounting program. - 3.
+Accounting students planning to pursue the five-year degree must apply for admission to the MAL program at the end of their junior year.
+The application process includes submission of:

+- Completed application form

+- Two letters of recommendation (one from an Augsburg professor and one from an employer)

+- Personal statement

+- Endorsement from Stuart Stoller, Program Coordinator

+- Example of their writing in an academic paper

+- GPA of at least 3.30

+- Interview with the Director of the MAL program

+Students must also have faculty endorsement from the Accounting program.
 Students must complete at least one year of accounting work experience (either a job or internship) by the time they graduate from the MAL program.

-Program Coordinator: Stu Stoller Minor in Accounting This minor is recommended for majors in MIS and Finance.
+Program Coordinator: Stu Stoller

+Minor in Accounting

 Six courses including: